underpostnet/engine/hardhat/WHITE-PAPER.md

 These four realities are not metadata annotations on a token.
 They are the **constitutive semantic dimensions** of the entity itself.
 A layer without mechanics is decorative.
 A layer without presentation is invisible.
 A layer without UX is incomprehensible.
 A layer without economics is unownable.
 The protocol requires all four.

+**Key architectural decisions:**

+- **Ethereum secp256k1 keys** serve as the single identity primitive — the same key pair authenticates with the game server, signs EIP-712 claims, and owns on-chain tokens.
+- **Fungible currency (CKY)** is managed via **cryptokoyn.net** — a dedicated financial portal for staking, governance, analytics, and fiat bridges.
+- **Semi-fungible and non-fungible Object Layers** are managed via **itemledger.com** — the canonical registry, metadata resolver, and IPFS indexer for all item tokens.
+- **A single `ObjectLayerToken` (ERC-1155) contract** on Hyperledger Besu backs both domains, managing the entire token economy in one deployment.

 The result is a composable, interoperable digital object format where:

 - **Entities are stacks.** A player character is skin + armor + weapon + effect layers, each independently addressable and ownable.